Behavioral interview questions may seem simple, but answering them well is one of the best ways to stand out in a competitive tech job market.

 I was soon moved to another side of the business with a whole new way of working, but I took my positive attitude with me.
 In the end, I stayed for another two years and was promoted twice, when initially I’d thought I’d be lucky to last two months!
 I learned so much more than I would have done in a more traditionally run company."

-Across any industry, leadership is one of the qualities that interviewers are likely to asses you on, even if you’re not applying for a leadership role.
+Across any industry, leadership is one of the qualities that interviewers are likely to assess you on, even if you’re not applying for a leadership role.
 Why?
-Because a good leader not only does their job well, but helps others do their job better.
+Because a good leader not only does their job well, but also helps others do their job better.
 Their positive impact on the company is therefore multiplied.

 A junior software engineer, for example, won’t know how to lead a team of engineers.
 But there may be an occasion where they can lead a process, or lead a meeting, and doing this well has an impact on the wider team.

-If you’re applying for a senior or management role, you may be asked a more specific version of the question, such as “tell me about a time you led a team through a difficult period’.
+If you’re applying for a senior or management role, you may be asked a more specific version of the question, such as “Tell me about a time you led a team through a difficult period.”
 Prepare an example that shows you as someone with some key leadership traits: determined, empathetic, decisive, good motivator, etc.

 Don’t worry if you’re more junior and you’ve never held a leadership position before.
 Your answer can come from a situation in which you weren’t in a leadership position but demonstrated leadership nevertheless.